ccb-hms/NHANES-metadata/ontology-mappings/README.md

 ```

 The outputs are two tables:
-- `nhanes_tables_mappings.csv` contains mappings of the table names that are specified in the `Table Name` column of the `nhanes_tables.csv` table.
+- `nhanes_tables_mappings.tsv` contains mappings of the table names that are specified in the `Table Name` column of the [metadata/nhanes_tables.csv](https://github.com/ccb-hms/NHANES-metadata/blob/master/metadata/nhanes_tables.csv) table.
-- `nhanes_variables_mappings.csv` contains mappings of the variable labels that are specified in the `SAS Label` column of the `nhanes_variables.csv` table.
+- `nhanes_variables_mappings.tsv` contains mappings of the variable labels that are specified in the `SAS Label` column of the [metadata/nhanes_variables.csv](https://github.com/ccb-hms/NHANES-metadata/blob/master/metadata/nhanes_variables.csv) table.

-We are considering mapping labels to the ontologies listed below as well, however they have no SemanticSQL builds yet.
-- Systematized Nomenclature of Medicine - Clinical terms (SNOMED)
-- Environmental Conditions, Treatments and Exposures Ontology (ECTO)
-- Oral Health and Disease Ontology (OHD)